NXWeb-Corporation/Forum/README.md

 node index.js
 ```
 ### Remember to create a .env file
+**If using https through a reverse proxy https in .env may need to be set to false**
 **Recommended way to genereate secret key**
 ```
 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"